blog

 • referring to a physician when necessary

 Practitioners must also be mindful of working within their scope of practice.
+Understanding professional responsibility is essential when managing cases that originated elsewhere.

 The Role Of Advanced Training In Managing Complications

 Managing complications from injectables abroad requires a higher level of training.
+Advanced education helps practitioners:

 • assess complex cases